 Not only is eating animals a leading cause of climate change and resource depletion, it's also the main driver of our top killers - heart disease, diabetes, cancers, etc. (too many sources to cite, but here's a good list Source 5).
 I have news for you all... broccoli doesn't cause disease.
 Kale, beans, carrots, quinoa, oats, bananas, apples, mangoes, almonds, avocados... none of these cause cancer.
 None of these harden and clog your arteries.
 But that's nothing to do with food, doesn't disease run in the family?
 No...
 Diet and lifestyle runs in the family.

 I've veered off track here a bit... but perhaps you're starting to see the point?
 Or, as the kids say, perhaps you're "getting woke?"
 The single greatest step you can take to improve the health of the planet (and your own health) is to take animal products off your plate.
-There is no debating this, it is fact.
-You can blind yourself to this and deny it as I did for the first 26 years of my life, but, in the words of DJ Khaled, you're playing yourself.
+You can blind yourself to this and deny it as I did for the first 25 years of my life, but, in the words of DJ Khaled, you're playing yourself.

 It's tradition though.
 It's American though.
 It's what we do.
 We grill burgers and dogs on the 4th, we eat stuffed turkey ass on Thanksgiving, we have honey baked ham on Christmas, and we have lamb chop on Easter Sunday.
-F**k tradition.
+Maybe it’s time we say f**k tradition.
 We've had all kinds of messed up traditions in our country's past, slavery and racism being at the top of that list.
-Well, eating animals is also an irrational and inhumane tradition we're currently practicing.

 In conclusion, I love the South Shore.
 It's my home.
 I want my kids and my kids' kids to be able to love it too.
 But, like so many coastal communities throughout the US and the world, extreme weather and flooding is a real threat.
 We are literally seeing it happen before our own eyes.
 Yet, here we are refusing to acknowledge that our daily decisions have anything to do with it.